mitchelfelske/RESTful-API/README.md

     http://localhost:3000/api-docs

-Creates an user account: /signup route
+Creates an user account: /signup

-Log in to the app (generates a valid token): /auth/login route
+Log in to the app (generates a valid token): /auth/login

 Authorize routes with generated token